 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade BAL

-Compare exchanges that support BAL, then determine if the exchange you choose supports buying BAL with Indian rupee (INR), Bitcoin (BTC) or Ethereum (ETH).
+Compare exchanges that support BAL, then determine if the exchange you choose supports buying BAL with British pounds (GBP), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account.

 - Note: It’s also recommended that you set up two-factor authentication to provide an extra level of security.